zyndagj/BSMAPz/README.md

 * samtools
 * pysam

-For human genome, methratio.py needs ~26GB memory.
+To extract methylation ratios on the human genome, methratio.py needs about 20GB of memory.
-For systems with limited memory, user can set the `-c/--chr` option to process specified chromosomes only, and combine results for all chromosomes afterwards.
+While methratio.py will no longer overallocate memory and crash, you can also manually limit memory usage with the `-M` parameter when packing concurrent runs.

 ```
 usage: methratio.py [-h] [-o FILE] [-w FILE] [-b BIN] -d FILE [-c CHR] [-u]